 Kidney bean – 529 ng per gram.

 Supplementing melatonin is an option for people who require a higher dose to see any effects.
 Depending on which country you are from, this may or may not be something you can buy over the counter.

 However, there are many popular stores, including Amazon, where you can find a variety of melatonin supplements up to 5 mg – which is significantly more than what you can get from eating foods that contain it.

 You can also get melatonin prescribed by a doctor if you have a medical condition.

 Potential side effects of prescription and OTC melatonin (high dose supplements)

-- Hormonal changes – Women who are pregnant should not take melatonin and should speak to a doctor if considering taking it
+- Hormonal changes – Women who are pregnant should not take melatonin and should speak to a doctor about it.

 - Stomach cramps

-Again, melatonin is very safe and has been studied long-term and the majority of people take it without any issues for up to 2 years.
-These side effects are often mild, transient.
+Melatonin is very safe and has been studied long-term.
+Most people are able to take melatonin without any issues for up to 2 years.
+Any side effects are also usually mild and transient.